Raga0074/ESPORTS-EVENT/README.md

   ## technology

   - **HTML and CSS:** Developed using HTML and CSS for beginner stages.
-  - **Modern Animations:** Animations were the main player in this website making with the help of GSAP and locomotive.
+  - **Elements** Added few elements for the convenience of the participants.
+  - **Note:** Would be updating this website as i make it more responsive hence it can support other devices as well.

   ## Contributing